FAQ’s for Sellers

 How does Selling Later work?

-It’s simple!
-After you make an account, you can post your home, photos, month in which you want to sell
+If you are selling your home within the next year, you simply post your home, photos, month in which you want to sell

 , and detailed information about what makes your home special!
-Prospective buyers can log on and view your home based on location, selling time frame, and price.
-If interested, buyers will send you an inquiry about your home.
-After you review all inquiries, you can then decide on how you want to sell your home.
-We will never tell you how to sell your home, but we do highly recommend that you don’t do it alone.
-Check our blog
+Prospective buyers can view your home based on location, selling time frame, and price.
+If interested, buyers will send you an inquiry about your home via masked email to protect user privacy.

 How far ahead can I post my house?